 Participating teams are responsible for travel to and from Fort Collins and all extraneous expenses.
 Registration fees provide for most meals (see schedule) and conference materials.
 Institute faculty do not receive honoraria, only compensation for travel and accommodations.

-Institute faculty will be drawn from Colorado State University, which has for many years sought to strengthen the student-centered research university via intentional, deep-seated, data-driven collaboration; from The Reinvention Collaborative, including members who lead undergraduate affairs at private research universities; and other guests and plenary speakers who offer distinctive perspectives, expertise, and experience.
-(A complete list of Institute faculty is available above as of January 31, 2019, as promised!)
+Institute faculty will be drawn from Colorado State University, which has for many years sought to strengthen the student-centered research university via intentional, deep-seated, data-driven collaboration; from The Reinvention Collaborative, including members who lead undergraduate affairs at private and public research universities; and guest higher ed. leaders and researchers who offer distinctive perspectives, expertise, and experience.

 Program (subject to revision)